-The first ‘Living Library’ (Human library) appeared in 2000 in Denmark at the Roskilde music festival.
-Its concept was developed by a Danish youth NGO called ‘Stop the Violence’.
-Since that time, the idea has been introduced in Ukraine and several dozen other countries.
+The first Human Library was organized in 2000 in Denmark at the Roskilde music festival.
+The concept was developed by a Danish non-governmental youth organization Stop the Violence.
+Since then, the idea has become very popular and has been implemented in Ukraine as well.

-‘Living Library’ breaks the walls between people through lively communication.
-Just give it a try!
+The Living Library breaks walls between people through communication.
+Just try it once!